 West Tennessee: In West Tennessee, the volunteer advocates may shadow an employee of STEP or The Arc of the Mid-South.
 Both STEP and The Arc of the Mid-South link the volunteer advocates with families.

-The next session of the VAP will be in the fall of 2013, held every Monday from 8:30-11:30 a.m.
-CST beginning Sept.
-9. Please visit the VKC Events page for more information.
+The next session of the VAP will be in Fall 2014, held every Monday from 8:30-11:30 a.m.
+CST.
+Please visit the VKC Events page for more information.

 If you are in need of an advocate, please contact the appropriate agency.